 - If you would like to book a reference consultation with one of our Music Library staff, please use the Book a Reference Consultation form.

-We will not be open on Saturdays for the month of September 2021.
-We will re-evaluate our open hours in late September/early October 2021.
+We will not be open on Saturdays for the month of January 2022.
+We are currently determining our open hours for February 2022.

 Yes, you can still pay your fines online.

 Come to the library!
 The most recent journal issues can be found on the main floor of the library.
 For other options, meet with a reference librarian.
-We may be able to find what you need online, or through Scan and Deliver Service (re-opens September 7).
+We may be able to find what you need online, or through Scan and Deliver Service.